-Subject Entry requirements Art 4 in Art and 4.5 English Biology 6 in Biology and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 5 in Maths and 5 English Chemistry 6 in Chemistry and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 6 in Maths and 4.5 English Classical Civilisation 4.5 in English and 5 in a Humanities subject.
-Computer Science 5 in Maths - 4 in Computer Science if studied at GCSE Drama & Theatre Studies 5 in Drama Economics 5 in Maths and 4.5 in English English Literature 5.5 in English Literature and 5.5 in English Language Film Studies 5 in English Literature or 5 in Media if studied at GCSE French 5 (preferably a 6) in French Geography 5 grade in Geography and 4.5 in English Graphics - Product Design - 5 in Art, Photography, Graphics, Resistant Materials or Textiles History 6 in History - if History has not been studied, at least a 5 in English Maths High 6 (UMS must be in top 50%) in Maths Further Maths 7 in Maths Music 5 in Music and a highly competent performer on an instrument or singing PE Two 5 grades in Sciences or 5.5 in Combined Science - 5 in Maths and 4.5 in English.
-5 in PE (if studied at GCSE) or Distinction in BTEC level 2 (if studied) Photography 4 in Art, Photography, Graphics or Textiles - 4.5 in English Physics 6 in Physics and at least a 5 in one of the other 2 or 5.5 in Combined Sciences, 6 in Maths and 5.5 English Politics Preferred 4.5 in English Psychology 4 in Maths, Science and 4.5 in English Language Sociology 4.5 in English Language and preferably a 5 in a Humanities subject Spanish 5 (preferably a 6) in Spanish Textiles 5 in Graphics, Resistant Materials or Textiles - 4.5 in English BTEC - Digital Games Production 4 or above in Maths.
+Subject Entry requirements Art 4 in Art and 4.5 English Biology 6 in Biology and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 5 in Maths and 5 English Chemistry 6 in Chemistry and at least a 5 in one of the other 2 Sciences (or at least a 6-5 in Combined Sciences) 6 in Maths and 4.5 English Computer Science 6 in Maths or a 5 in maths if studying core maths - 4 in Computer Science if studied at GCSE BTEC Extended Diploma in Digital Games Production 4 or above in Maths.
 4 in Media Studies if studied.
-BTEC - Urban Media 4 or above in English Language.
-4 in Media Studies if studied.
-BTEC - Business 4 in Maths and 4 average in English is required.
-BTEC - Sport You must have studied PE or BTEC level 2 - preferably 4s in Science and 4.5 in English Core Maths 5 in Maths
+Drama & Theatre Studies 5 in Drama Economics 5 in Maths and 4.5 in English English Literature A minimum of 5-6 in English Literature and English Language Film Studies 5 in English Literature or 5 in Media if studied at GCSE French 5 (preferably a 6) in French Geography 5 grade in Geography and 4.5 in English Graphic Communication 5 in Art, Photography, Graphics, Resistant Materials or Textiles History 6 in History - if History has not been studied, at least a 5 in English Mathematics High 6 (UMS must be in top 50%) in Maths Further Maths 7 in Maths (must be studied with A level Maths) Music 5 in Music and a highly competent performer on an instrument or singing BTEC Diploma in Business 4 in Maths and 4 average in English is required.
+BTEC Extended Diploma in Sport You must have studied PE or BTEC level 2 - preferably 4s in Science and 4.5 in English PE Two 5 grades in Sciences or 5.5 in Combined Science - 5 in Maths and 4.5 in English.
+5 in PE (if studied at GCSE) or Distinction in BTEC level 2 Photography 4 in Art, Photography, Graphics or Textiles - 4.5 in English Physics 6 in Physics and at least a 5 in one of the other two or 6-5 in Combined Sciences, 6 in Maths or a 5 in maths if studying core maths and 4.5 average in English Politics Preferred 4.5 in English Psychology 4 in Maths, Science and 4.5 in English Language Sociology 4.5 in English Language and preferably a 5 in a Humanities subject Spanish 5 (preferably a 6) in Spanish Textiles 5 in Graphics, Resistant Materials or Textiles - 4.5 in English Core Mathematics 5 in Maths

-COURSES
+LEVEL 3 COURSES